-Credits: Credits 3 Prerequisites: Prerequisites SPA 101 or placement Semester Offered: Semester Offered Offered during spring semester and during Summer Session I. Core Tags: Core Tags LA
+Credits 3 Core Tags LA Prerequisites SPA 101 or placement Semester Offered Offered during spring semester and during Summer Session I.

-SPA 103: Round Table
+SPA 103 : Round Table

 One hour a week of conversation and vocabulary building.
 The goal of this activity is to achieve greater fluency in the spoken language.
 A maximum of three hours can be earned.
 Mandatory two semesters for majors and one semester for minors.
-Credits: Credits 1 Semester Offered: Semester Offered Offered every semester.
+Credits 1

-SPA 105: Spanish for Teachers
+SPA 105 : Spanish for Teachers

 Intensive study of aural/oral skills designed to help future teachers communicate effectively with Hispanic students and parents.

-Credits: Credits 3 Prerequisites: Prerequisites SPA 102 or equivalent, student in Teacher Education program Semester Offered: Semester Offered Offered at departmental discretion.
+SPA 102 or equivalent, student in Teacher Education program Semester Offered Offered at departmental discretion.

-SPA 201: Intermediate Language Study
+SPA 201 : Intermediate Language Study